 Tracey’s — When wandering into Tracey’s for the first time, I’d recommend eating like it is Friday during Lent.
 That is, sticking to the seafood.
 Tracey’s po-boys are crafted using only local seafood, so you know it’s fresh.
-Tracey’s is a great spot for a memorable oyster po-boy full of plump, crisp oysters that will keep you coming back for more.
-A casual, laid-back atmosphere make Tracey’s an easy spot to enjoy for an extended lunch.
+I recommend the oyster po-boy, full of plump, crisp oysters.

-Parasol’s — Parasol’s is undoubtedly one of the fine hole-in-the-wall establishments I was referring to in the introduction.
-Given my long history of enjoying po-boys here, I can proudly say that just simply being here makes me happy.
-My go-to order at Parasol’s is the roast beef po-boy.
-Although they’ve changed the sandwich up a little since my days as a younger man, the roast beef is still slow cooked, dripping with debris, and down right delicious.
+Parasol’s — Parasol’s is one of the fine hole-in-the-wall establishments referenced in the introduction.
+My go-to order is the roast beef po-boy.
+Although they’ve changed the sandwich up a little since my days as a younger man, the roast beef is still slow cooked, dripping with debris, and downright delicious.

-Parkway Bakery and Tavern — If I was only allowed one last po-boy in my life, it would be the Surf and Turf from Parkway.
-You take two of Parkway’s best po-boys (the shrimp and the roast beef) and put them on one sandwich.
-Parkway’s roast beef po-boy is a sloppy, sloppy mess of slow-cooked roast beef, debris, and juices.
-This delicious sandwich comes in at a solid 1:1 ratio of napkins needed per bite.
-In contrast, their shrimp po-boys are crisp and clean with virtually no mess but all the deliciousness.
+Parkway Bakery and Tavern — If I was only allowed one last po-boy in my life, it would be the Surf and Turf from Parkway, which takes two of Parkway’s best po-boys (the shrimp and the roast beef) and puts them on one sandwich.
+Parkway’s roast beef po-boy is a sloppy mess of slow-cooked roast beef, debris, and juices.
+In contrast, the shrimp po-boy is crisp and clean with virtually no mess but all the deliciousness.
 While you can’t go wrong with either of these, the Surf and Turf means you’ll never have to bother deciding.

-Bevi Seafood Co. — Mid-City’s most recent po-boy utopia offers a host of options that go well beyond the seafood po-boys their name would imply.
+Bevi Seafood Co. — This po-boy utopia offers a host of options that go well beyond the seafood po-boys their name would imply.
 The cochon de lait po-boy has seen a surge in popularity around town in the last decade, and Bevi does a fantastic rendition with pecan-smoked pork, cole slaw, pickled peppers, and charred onion mayonnaise.
-Be forewarned that Bevi doesn’t have a lot of indoor seating in Mid-City, but they have ample picnic tables outside.
-Plus, Bevi’s proximity to City Park and Bayou St. John make this an excellent stop for a picnic lunch.
+Proximity to City Park and Bayou St. John make this an excellent stop for a picnic lunch.

 Verti Marte — Near the back end of the Quarter, you’re going to find your answer to the age old question of, “Where do we get an appropriately delicious meal at 3 a.m.?”
-A convenience store with a tiny kitchen counter in the back and, most important, delivery.
-You’ve got a bevy of po-boy options to choose from, including all of the traditional items and an array of specialty offerings, but if you’re doing it right, the sandwich to order is All That Jazz, which might as well be called the Everything Po-Boy.
+Verti Marte is a convenience store with a tiny kitchen counter in the back and, most importantly, delivery.
+If you’re doing it right, the sandwich to order is All That Jazz, which might as well be called the Everything Po-Boy.
 All That Jazz features grilled ham, turkey, and shrimp with both Swiss and American cheeses, finished off with grilled mushrooms.